Rjoande/RealBattery/README.md

 - Seamless integration with B9PartSwitch and localization support
 - Optional language files to rename ElectricCharge and StoredCharge

+> See also the [Changelog](https://github.com/Rjoande/RealBattery/blob/master/RealBattery/Changelog.md) for a list of newly-released features.

 ### Extras
 Optional patches are included in the release to enhance immersion and realism.
 Extra patches are modular and can be removed or disabled if undesired: